 Series I: Index for 19th century USA and British periodicals.
 Series III: Indices for the New York Times Index, 1863-1905 (full-text available from ProQuest); New York Daily Tribune Index, 1875-1906; Palmer's Index to the Times (London), 1880-1890; Index to the Oregon Spectator, 1846-1854.

-Indexes 7,800+ scholarly journals, with full text for 4,000 titles.
+Including all content from Academic Search Premier, this expanded multidisciplinary database indexes over 10,000+ scholarly journals, with full text for 8,000 titles.
 Covers social sciences, humanities, education, computer science and engineering, general science, medicine, ethnic studies, and more.
 1965- present for selected titles.

 Index to 12,600 + journals pertaining to science, medicine, technology, social science, business, humanities, and popular culture.
 Now includes journal Tables of Contents.
 1990 - present.
 Please try the new WorldCat Discovery that replaces all FirstSearch databases.
 ArticleFirst will be retired on 12/31/2015.